|

 recreational boater and the professional seaman, is that the professional

-recreational boater compelled to do the same.
+conditions whereas the recreational boater is very seldom compelled to do the same.
 The true measure of a

 successful recreational boater is that he or she does not come home with